usdot-jpo-ode/jpo-utils/README.md

 createSink config_name
 ```

 This needs to be put after the createSink function definition.
+To use a different `connect_start.sh` script, pass in the relative path of the new script by overriding the `CONNECT_SCRIPT_RELATIVE_PATH` environmental variable.

 Set the `COMPOSE_PROFILES` environmental variable as follows: